mdaum/PlagiarismCoupler/README.md

  - Since we invoke cmd.exe throughout the program, we need to make your cmd a bit more nixy.
 Please follow step 2 in the instructions listed [here](https://www.julienklepatch.com/improve-windows-command-line/).
 You should be able to now perform commands like grep in cmd, which will be needed by the PlagiarismCoupler.

  -------------------
  Linux should be able to run the deployed jar without any issues.
-If you want to run MOOSS, you will need perl still.
+If you want to run MOSS, you will need perl still.
  --------------------

  ## Directory Setup for running coupler